 Sue-Lane Wood, 206.285.3500, email@example.com.

-PATH is an international, nonprofit organization that creates sustainable, culturally relevant solutions, enabling communities worldwide to break longstanding cycles of poor health.
-By collaborating with diverse public- and private-sector partners, PATH helps provide appropriate health technologies and vital strategies that change the way people think and act.
-PATH’s work improves global health and well-being.
+PATH creates sustainable, culturally relevant solutions that enable communities worldwide to break longstanding cycles of poor health.
+By collaborating with diverse public- and private-sector partners, we help provide appropriate health technologies and vital strategies that change the way people think and act.
+Our work improves global health and well-being.